camelyu123/Deloitte-NCAA-March-Madness-Data-Mining-Competition-Project/README.md

 Highlights of Our Project

-One of the highlights of our project is the new variables, including EFG-OEFG, TPP-DTPP, SRS, SOS, Adj_win and the most important one Coach Influence.
+One of the highlights of our project is the new variables, EFG-OEFG, TPP-DTPP, SRS, SOS, Adj_win and the most important one- Coach Influence.
 Another one is our project's philosophy, let the machine learning algorithm decide variables and models.
 We try to make all procedures rational and scientific.

-The final report is added in the repository.
+Flow Chart